 Raskolnikov’s nihilism is on full display in this scene.
 His belief that perhaps God does not exist, and that Sonya’s belief in God is therefore in vain, resonates with a central tenet of nihilism: that all aspects of organized society, including religion, are shams designed to lull humankind into a false sense of security.
 Raskolnikov believes the world to be far more vicious, and far less easily explained by Christian teachings, than Sonya does.

 Raskolnikov thinks to himself that Sonya has only three options: to kill herself, to go insane, or to “descend into depravity.”
 He asks if Sonya prays, and she responds that she is “nothing without God.”
-Raskolnikov picks up the New Testament and asks Lizaveta to read to him the section in John of Jesus raising Lazarus from the dead.
+Raskolnikov picks up the New Testament and asks Sonya to read to him the section in John of Jesus raising Lazarus from the dead.
 She hesitates, afraid of Raskolnikov, but begins to read.

 Another reference to the story of Lazarus.
 In this scene, one of the novel’s most important, Raskolnikov appears to ask Sonya to reacquaint him with religious teachings, even though Raskolnikov claims not to believe in God.